tizianoflati/reditools2.0/README.md

 Make sure you have you preferred Python version loaded.
 If you have a single Python version already installed in your system you should do nothing.
 If you have multiple versions, please be sure to point to a given version; in order to do so check your environmental variables (e.g., PATH).

-If you are running on a cluster (where usually several versions are available) make sure to load a given Python version (also called module).
-For example (if running on CINECA Marconi super computer) the following command would load:
+If you are running on a cluster (where usually several versions are available) make sure to load a given Python version.
+For example (if running on CINECA Marconi super computer) the following command would load Python 2.7.12:
 > module load autoload python/2.7.12

 Note: REDItools2.0 has been tested with Python 2.7.12.
-Although there should not be any problem, the software comes with no guarantee of being compatible with Python 3.
+Although there should not be any problem in upgrading, the software comes with no guarantee of being compatible with other versions of Python (e.g., Python >=3).

 ### Cloning / Downloading